London

 Discreet addresses : Fulham Pier Hotel (Thames-side boutique hotel, Fulham side, far from Westminster), Batty Langley's (1724 Georgian house, baroque theatre, 29 rooms with unique décor).

 Each address defends a distinct vision of London luxury.
-The Dorchester embodies British classicism (corniced ceilings, old-school service, Hyde Park view), Pan Pacific London imposes Asian minimalism (clean lines, invisible tech, suspended pool), Batty Langley's pushes Georgian baroque to theatrical excess.
+The Dorchester embodies British classicism (moulded ceilings, old-school service, Hyde Park view), Pan Pacific London imposes Asian minimalism (clean lines, invisible tech, suspended pool), Batty Langley's pushes Georgian baroque to theatrical excess.
 No uniformisation, and that is what makes London thrilling.

 Practical tips before leaving